php-fig/fig-standards/proposed/http-middleware/middleware.md

 - `Psr\Http\ServerMiddleware\MiddlewareInterface`

+Legacy middleware implementing a double pass approach MUST be wrapped using an object that implements the `MiddlewareInterface`.

+### 1.1 Dispatchers and Delegates

+An HTTP middleware dispatcher is a component that is able to process server requests by dispatching middlewares.
+In order to dispatch a middleware the dispatcher MUST pass the request and a delegate to the middleware for further processing.

-Middleware dispatching systems using this standard MUST implement the following
+Delegate using this standard MUST implement the following interface:
-interface:

 - `Psr\Http\ServerMiddleware\DelegateInterface`

-Legacy middleware implementing a double pass approach MUST be wrapped using an object that implements the `MiddlewareInterface`.

-### 1.1 Dispatchers

-An HTTP middleware dispatcher is an object that holds multiple middleware components that can be used to process one or more requests in sequence.

-The middleware dispatcher MUST pass the request and a delegate to each middleware for further processing.
-The delegate MUST be able to dispatch the next available middleware or if no more middleware is available, create a default response.

 ### 1.2 Generating Responses